dell/ansible-powerflex/docs/modules/nvme_host.rst

   nqn (optional, str, None)
     NQN of the NVMe host.
 Used to create, get or modify the NVMe host.

+    To retrieve NQN of NVMe host, use command :command:\`cat /etc/nvme/hostnqn\`

   nvme_host_name (optional, str, None)
     Name of the NVMe host.